Ecosystem

 Talent

-We estimate that over 2,200 people work in the video game sector.
-Positions are diverse and more 70% of our respondents have announced team expansion.
-As many as a third of the employees are women, which makes us the first country in Europe with such an inclusive gaming industry.
-In 2022 alone, 450 new positions will be opened.
+We estimate that there are over 4,500 people working in the video game sector.
+The number of employees has increased by as much as 98% compared to last year, and the reason for this is the relocation of professionals from abroad (mostly from Russia, Ukraine, and Belarus).
+Positions are diverse, and even 60% of our respondents have announced team expansion.
+A third of the employees are women, which places us among the first in Europe with such an inclusive gaming industry.
+In 2024 alone, 475 new positions will be opened.

 The future